neil2468/neil2468/README.md

 I feel I'm approachable, responsible, detail-oriented, self-managing, and always looking to learn and understand.

 GALLUP StrengthsFinder: Responsibility, Intellection, Learner, Restorative, Deliberative.

+Thanks for being one of those special people who read to the end! :smile: